 When inviting people to generosity, make sure to provide easy access for them to give.
 If you provide online giving, put the link in a prominent place that’s easy to locate and see.
 You might also encourage your church community to set up an automatic gift through their bank account.
 If you invite people to mail their tithes to the church, provide the address and make sure it’s in a visible location.
 The same is true for those who want to drop off their checks.
 Make giving as simple as you can.

 One church I know sent a letter from their deacons asking people to remember to give during this time of crisis, and they included a self-addressed envelope with the letter.
-Within a couple days they collected dozens of envelopes from their mailbox!
+Within a couple of days, they collected dozens of envelopes from their mailbox!

 5. Don’t be afraid to lean on your more generous givers.